mohamedabuemira/abuemira-cv/README.md

 <h1 align="center">Let's Get Connected</h1>

-Recently I have started A Youtube Channel & telegram channel in which will try to share my knowledge and about opportunities I know.
+Recently, I have started A YouTube channel & telegram channel in which I will try to share my knowledge and about opportunities I know.
 I am active on LinkedIn and Twitter as well.
 You can reach out to me.
 I will be happy to help</p>

 <div align="center">
 <a  href="https://www.youtube.com/channel/UCRbHttqDCt28Uv7-e18YEjQ" target="_blank"><img alt="YouTube" src="https://img.shields.io/badge/Youtube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white" /></a>